pierrehub2b/actiontestscript/README.md

 cd [path-to-your-ats-project]
 java -cp [ats-distribution-path]\libs/*;libs/* com.ats.generator.Generator -comp
 ```
-Generated and copied classes from *target/generated* folder will be compiled into *target/classes* folder and all files and folder in *src/assets/* folder will be copied into the *target/classes* folder.
+Generated and copied classes from *target/generated* folder will be compiled into *target/classes* folder and all files.
+Contents of folder *src/assets/* will be copied into the *target/classes* folder.

 Tests are ready to be launched with TestNG.